 In general, your contribution for instructions, retreats, etc. are not “course fees” as much as we are no “training center”, rather they are donations, actually offerings.

 Through your contribution you actively take part the buildup of Palpung Europe, an environment where the dharma is taught and practiced, so we may grow, flourish and bring benefit for harmony and peace in the world and you hence join in with our various activities and hence not only do good for yourself but also others as well by providing for a place for the development of inner peace and the welfare of sentient beings.

-No wages or allocations of any kind are being paid, our Lama does not take a single Euro, instead each and every Euro is being used directly and goes into our manyfold activities.
+No wages or allocations of any kind are being paid, everything is being entirely and volontarily run by dharma students, our Lama does not take a single Euro, instead each and every Euro is being used directly and goes into our buildup and manyfold activities.